HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions: Two-Photon cross sections and Responses

 In addition to the two-body modes, \HTP can simulate the two-photon production of the axial-vector state $f_1(1285)$ and its subsequent decay into $\eta \pi^+ \pi^-$ via the intermediate states $a_0^\pm(980) \pi^\mp$ and $f_0(500)\eta$.
 The theoretical basis for this process follows Ref.~\cite{Ren:2024uui}, where the single-virtual process $\gamma^*\gamma \to \eta \pi^+\pi^-$ is studied within an effective Lagrangian framework.
 As illustrated in Fig.~\ref{fig:f1Feyn}, the two dominant channels $\gamma^*\gamma\to f_1(1285)\to a_0(980)^\pm \pi^\mp$ and $\gamma^*\gamma\to f_1(1285)\to f_0(500)\eta$ are included.
 The total two-photon amplitude is given by

 where the relative phase $\phi$ controls the interference between the channels.
-Motivated by the L3 measurement~\cite{L3:2001cyf}, Ref.~\cite{Ren:2024uui} assumes fully destructive interference with $\phi=180^\circ$.
-Using effective couplings fixed by the relevant decay widths, the model predicts invariant-mass spectra, angular distributions, and total cross sections.
+Motivated by the L3 measurement~\cite{L3:2001cyf}, Ref.~\cite{Ren:2024uui} assumes fully destructive interference with $\phi=180^\circ$. {The couplings $g_{f_1a_0\pi}$, $g_{a_0\eta\pi}$, and $g_{f_1 f_0(500)\eta}$, are assumed to be real and are fixed from the corresponding decay widths.
+The $f_{1}(1285)$ and $a_0(980)^\pm$ propagators are modeled by Breit-Wigner forms with energy-dependent widths, and the p-wave vertices are supplemented by the Blatt-Weisskopf factor.
+For the decay $f_0(500)\to \pi^+\pi^-$, the $I=0$ $s$-wave Omn\`{e}s function function is used to account for $\pi\pi$ rescattering effects. }

+The model predicts invariant-mass spectra, angular distributions, and total cross sections.
 In the current implementation, the user has a full flexibility to specify coupling constants, branching fractions, scaling factors, and phase $\phi$.
 Default values correspond to those used in Ref.~\cite{Ren:2024uui}.

 In the current implementation, the framework is extended to account for a small but nonzero second virtuality $Q_2^2$ (which is assumed to be smaller than $Q_1^2$), thereby generalizing the original single-tagged study to more realistic experimental conditions.
 Specifically, the matrix elements in Eqs.~(22) and (31) of Ref.~\cite{Ren:2024uui} are modified to incorporate a symmetric $Q_2^2$-dependent term.
-For the dominant LT contribution, the corresponding transition form factor $F_{LT}(Q_1^2, Q_2^2)$ amounts to the dipole parameterization
+For the dominant LT contribution, the corresponding TFFs $F_{LT}(Q_1^2, Q_2^2)$ amounts to the dipole parameterization

 where $F_{LT}(0,0)$ and the scale parameter $\Lambda_{f_1}$ are defined as in Ref.~\cite{Ren:2024uui}.
-For the subdominant TT contribution, the transition form factor $F_{TT}(Q_1^2, Q_2^2)$ is estimated via the quark model relation:
+For the subdominant TT contribution, the TFF $F_{TT}(Q_1^2, Q_2^2)$ is estimated via the quark model relation:

 with $\nu \equiv q_1 \cdot q_2 = (W^2 + Q_1^2 + Q_2^2)/2$, and $X = \nu^2 - Q_1^2 Q_2^2$.
 Finally, the TL contribution is obtained using the symmetry relation

 while the LL contribution is not included.
 The model is optimized for use in single-tagged studies.
 The Omn\`es function, which is used to describe the $f_0(500)$ amplitude in the matrix element of the $f_0(500)\eta$ intermediate state, is linearly interpolated and set to zero outside of its defined range.